Service Director: Quintino R. Mano, Ph.D.

 - Feedback session to review results and discuss our conceptualization

 - Intervention assessment to determine which reading intervention is most appropriate for your child based on their immediate response

 - Follow-up assessment and monitoring to determine response to intervention

-We will also perform an intervention assessment, which may be scheduled on the day of the feedback or on a separate day.
-On this day, we meet with your child for approximately 1-2 hours and administer shortened versions of several evidence-based reading interventions to determine which is most appropriate based on your child's immediate response.
+We will also perform an intervention assessment, which may be completed during one of the two testing days or scheduled on the day of the feedback.
+Here, we meet with your child for approximately 1-2 hours and administer shortened versions of several evidence-based reading interventions to determine which is most appropriate based on your child's immediate response.
 We then summarize the results in a short report and make additional recommendations.

 Can I use results from the assessment for my child's Individualized Education Program (IEP)?
 Yes.
 We encourage you to use our reports for educational purposes (i.e., seeking academic accommodations, modifications).
 Parents have a legal right to request that an independent evaluation be completed.
 Moreover, according to the Individuals with Disability Education Act (IDEA), schools must consider results from our assessment.
 Please note that you should inform your school in earnest if you are requesting an independent evaluation.